eliaahadi/tcgui/README.md

 	cd /vagrant
 	sudo python3 main.py --ip 0.0.0.0 --debug

-Start a receiver in the receiving VM:
+Start a receiver in the receiving VM or other machine:

 	vagrant ssh receiver
 	iperf3 -s